shelawang/BottomMargin/README.md

 ## Manual Installation

 1. Download or clone this repository to a directory `sublime-bottom-margin` in the Sublime Text Packages directory.
-In Sublime Text 3, that folder is called `Data/Packages`.
+    * In Sublime Text 3, the Packages directory is called `Data/Packages`.
+    * You can find this directory by clicking `Preferences > Browse Packages...` in Sublime.
 2. Restart Sublime Text to complete installation.

 ## Configuration

 To manage the settings of this plugin:

-1. Open user settings by clicking `Preferences`, then `Settings - User`.
+1. Open user settings by clicking `Preferences > Settings - User`.
 2. Add the `bottom_margin_size` and `bottom_margin_off` options.

 ### Settings